Regional Intervention Program

 Directions from I-240:

 Start at I-240, Memphis, take exit Getwell Road, turn right on West Park Loop, bear left on West Buford Ellington Drive, turn left on S MSU B Street, arrive at 4111 S MSU B Street, on the left.
-Use side entrance with RIP signs on stair railings.
+Use east side entrance with RIP signs on stair railings.
+Please keep in mind, our driveway is a ONE WAY entrance.
+Please be sure your car is facing the correct direction.

 How Do I Enroll My Child?